rhiannonmcn/Love-Light-Photography/README.md

 ## Contact Page

-* The Contact page is where we want the user to end up.
-As there is no booking system or online store to purchase a package we want them to contact the business.
+* The Contact page is should be where the user ends up.
+As there is no booking system or online store to purchase a package the aim is for them to reach out to the business.

 *  The contact form is modelled off the usual contact form layout, with four input fields; First Name, Last Name, Email Address and Your Message.